Primecap Management Co. CA Has $79.61 Million Stake in VMware, Inc. (NYSE:VMW)

 Primecap Management Co.
-CA decreased its stake in VMware, Inc. (NYSE:VMW) by 1.9% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 535,400 shares of the virtualization software provider’s stock after selling 10,200 shares during the quarter.
+CA lessened its holdings in VMware, Inc. (NYSE:VMW) by 1.9% during the third quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 535,400 shares of the virtualization software provider’s stock after selling 10,200 shares during the period.
 Primecap Management Co.
-CA owned approximately 0.13% of VMware worth $79,614,000 at the end of the most recent quarter.
+CA owned approximately 0.13% of VMware worth $79,614,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds have also modified their holdings of the company.
-Destiny Wealth Partners LLC bought a new position in VMware in the 3rd quarter valued at $34,000.
-Edmond DE Rothschild Holding S.A. increased its holdings in VMware by 53.6% in the third quarter.
-Edmond DE Rothschild Holding S.A. now owns 281 shares of the virtualization software provider’s stock valued at $42,000 after purchasing an additional 98 shares during the last quarter.
-Tobam increased its holdings in VMware by 398.4% in the third quarter.
-Tobam now owns 319 shares of the virtualization software provider’s stock valued at $47,000 after purchasing an additional 255 shares during the last quarter.
-Berman Capital Advisors LLC grew its stake in VMware by 28.6% in the third quarter.
-Berman Capital Advisors LLC now owns 337 shares of the virtualization software provider’s stock valued at $50,000 after acquiring an additional 75 shares during the period.
-Finally, Arlington Partners LLC acquired a new position in VMware in the third quarter valued at about $51,000.
+Several other hedge funds and other institutional investors have also made changes to their positions in VMW.
+Destiny Wealth Partners LLC purchased a new position in shares of VMware in the 3rd quarter worth approximately $34,000.
+Edmond DE Rothschild Holding S.A. boosted its stake in shares of VMware by 53.6% in the 3rd quarter.
+Edmond DE Rothschild Holding S.A. now owns 281 shares of the virtualization software provider’s stock worth $42,000 after buying an additional 98 shares during the last quarter.
+Tobam raised its holdings in shares of VMware by 398.4% in the 3rd quarter.
+Tobam now owns 319 shares of the virtualization software provider’s stock worth $47,000 after purchasing an additional 255 shares during the period.
+Berman Capital Advisors LLC raised its holdings in shares of VMware by 28.6% in the 3rd quarter.
+Berman Capital Advisors LLC now owns 337 shares of the virtualization software provider’s stock worth $50,000 after purchasing an additional 75 shares during the period.
+Finally, Arlington Partners LLC bought a new stake in shares of VMware in the 3rd quarter worth approximately $51,000.
 Hedge funds and other institutional investors own 16.99% of the company’s stock.

-VMW has been the subject of several recent research reports.
-BMO Capital Markets reduced their price target on VMware from $172.00 to $135.00 and set a “market perform” rating for the company in a research report on Wednesday, November 24th.
-Barclays lowered their target price on VMware from $163.00 to $140.00 and set an “overweight” rating on the stock in a research note on Wednesday, November 24th.
-Oppenheimer lowered their target price on VMware from $175.00 to $148.00 and set an “outperform” rating on the stock in a research note on Wednesday, November 3rd.
-KeyCorp initiated coverage on VMware in a research report on Tuesday, January 18th.
-They set an “overweight” rating and a $164.00 price target on the stock.
-Finally, Monness Crespi & Hardt raised VMware from a “neutral” rating to a “buy” rating and set a $153.00 target price on the stock in a report on Thursday, January 13th.
-Ten analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
-According to data from MarketBeat.com, the stock has a consensus rating of “Buy” and an average target price of $153.32.
+Several research firms have recently weighed in on VMW.
+Morgan Stanley reaffirmed a “hold” rating and issued a $160.00 price target on shares of VMware in a report on Friday, October 8th.
+Piper Sandler cut their price target on shares of VMware from $178.00 to $154.00 and set an “overweight” rating for the company in a research report on Wednesday, November 24th.
+Oppenheimer cut their price target on shares of VMware from $175.00 to $148.00 and set an “outperform” rating for the company in a research report on Wednesday, November 3rd.
+Monness Crespi & Hardt upgraded shares of VMware from a “neutral” rating to a “buy” rating and set a $153.00 target price for the company in a report on Thursday, January 13th.
+Finally, Deutsche Bank Aktiengesellschaft decreased their price target on shares of VMware from $145.00 to $135.00 and set a “hold” rating for the company in a research note on Wednesday, November 24th.
+Ten equities research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
+According to data from MarketBeat, VMware presently has an average rating of “Buy” and an average price target of $153.32.

-In related news, EVP Amy Fliegelman Olli sold 6,260 shares of the firm’s stock in a transaction dated Wednesday, January 12th.
-The stock was sold at an average price of $125.00, for a total transaction of $782,500.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-27.80% of the stock is owned by company insiders.

 VMware, Inc engages in the provision of cloud infrastructure and business mobility.
 Its products include Software-Defined Data Center, Hybrid Cloud Computing, and End-User Computing.
 It supports modernizing data centers, integrating public clouds, empowering digital workspaces and transforming security.